willzfrank/willzfrank/README.md

 - 🔭 I’m currently working on **SANMTOS APP**

-- 👨‍💻 All of my projects are available at [willzfrank.netlify.app](willzfrank.netlify.app)
+- 👨‍💻 All of my projects are available at [https://godswillfrancis.vercel.app/]((https://godswillfrancis.vercel.app/))

 - 📫 How to reach me **willzudoh4@gmail.com**